dsccommunity/ConfigMgrCBDsc/README.md

   used during the SCCM install, for CAS and Primary.
 - **CMCollections**: Provides a resource for creating collections and collection queries, direct, and exclude membership rules.
+- **CMForestDiscovery**: Provides a resource to manage the Configuration Manager AD Forest Discovery method.

 ### ClientSettings